Yahoo News : Eminent Pakistani Cleric Issues Fatwa Against Terrorism

 At 600 pages, Qadri's fatwa may well be the most detailed antiterror fatwa ever written, but it's far from the first.
 Since 9/11, clerics from Iran's Supreme Leader Ayatollah Ali Khamenei to al-Jazeera's televangelist Sheik Yusuf al-Qaradawi have condemned terrorism.
 In 2008, 6,000 Indian Muslim clerics endorsed an antiterror fatwa.
 Qadri himself was among the 170 Islamic scholars from various sects who signed an antiterrorist fatwa in Amman in 2005.

 But none of these fatwas has stopped terror.
 The Amman fatwa was delivered a day before four British suicide bombers killed 52 people on London transport.
 Too often, fatwas lose their force because they're delivered by establishment scholars, who are seen as protecting the regimes they serve.
 Fear blunts fatwas, too: last year, Sarfraz Hussain Naeemi, a prominent Pakistani cleric and an outspoken critic of Taliban violence, was killed by a suicide bomber soon after he'd issued an antiterror statement on Pakistani TV.
 Fearful of retributions, clerics frequently pad their antiterror fatwas with exceptions, says Qadri, or - more sinisterly - with ambiguous language.
 "Many clerics were condemning, but they are scared, so they condemn in a very soft way, with ifs, and buts," he says.
 "To save themselves from the terrorists, they speak in a conditional and doublespeak way."
+(See pictures of terror attacks in the U.K.)

 After 9/11, al-Jazeera's Qaradawi made a distinction between al-Qaeda bombers - whom he condemned - and the jihad of the Palestinians, which he deemed legitimate.
 The Grand Sheik of Al-Azhar, Muhammad Sayyid Tantawi, has seemed to flip-flop on whether Palestinian suicide bombing is terrorism, or legitimate martyrdom.
 Qadri's fatwa, by contrast, makes no exceptions.
 "This is an absolute, unconditional, unqualified condemnation of terrorism, without any kind of exception or excuse," he declaimed at its launch.
 "No context, no discussion of foreign policy of a certain country, no occupation ... can create a pretext for the people to take up arms."
 The solution, says Qadri, is not violence, but democratic dissent, achieved through political channels, petitions, lawful activism and peaceful protest.

 The fatwa's blanket nature worries some.
 "It has intelligent, noble ideas that I accept and subscribe to totally," says Fuad Nahdi, a British Muslim community-affairs analyst.
 "But it doesn't acknowledge the issues on the ground, where people are frustrated by Western alliances to corrupt governments.
 Talk to a villager in Pakistan or Afghanistan, and tell them to petition their government or resort to peaceful protest, and they'll tell you that the only sign of government they've seen is the drones dropping bombs on them."
+(See pictures of Pakistan beneath the surface.)

 But it's precisely the swelling support he saw for terrorism in Pakistan that spurred Qadri to start work on the fatwa four months ago.
 He'd been writing books condemning terrorism since 2002, but it wasn't until last year, he says, when Pakistani public opinion began turning against its own military and against the coalition forces in Afghanistan that he set to work on a formal religious opinion.
 Where some clerics dispense fatwas the way politicians dispense press releases, this is only the second of 59-year-old Qadri's career.
 "I don't normally indulge in fatwa matters," he told TIME.
 "Because of my status, people accept them as binding."
 If that happens this time then the consequences could be far-reaching.